 Your Williamson County divorce attorney’s experience and legal savvy will help you make the right decisions for your unique situation throughout the divorce process.

 Your Divorce Will Very Likely Be a No-Fault Divorce

 Many states across the nation have done away with divorces that are based on fault, but Texas is not one of them.
 However, this is not to say that your divorce is likely to involve fault.

 Texas is a no-fault divorce state, which means that there is no need to appoint blame in a divorce.
 If either of you wants a divorce, you are free to pursue the dissolution of your marriage without having to prove that your spouse is at fault.

 No-fault divorces are generally less time-consuming, less costly, and less contentious.
 The vast majority of divorces in Texas are not based on fault.
 Instead, most divorces are predicated on insupportability, which is similar to what you may think of as irreconcilable differences.

 If your divorce is fault-based, however, the judge can consider fault in the process of dividing your marital property.
 In order to obtain a fault-based divorce, you will need to prove your spouse’s fault in the matter.
-The forms of fault that typically apply include adultery and cruel treatment.
+The forms of fault that typically apply include adultery, abandonment, mental incapacitation, and cruel treatment.